Buffalo Bills vs. Indianapolis Colts NFL Week 11 Odds, Plays and Insights for November 21, 2021

 Colts stats and trends

-- In Indianapolis' 10 games this season, it has six wins against the spread.
+- Indianapolis has played 10 games, with six wins against the spread.

-- The Colts have been underdogs by 7 points or more once this season and covered the spread.
+- The Colts covered the spread in their only game when underdogs by 7 points or more.

-- Indianapolis' games this season have eclipsed the over/under in 60% of its opportunities (six times in 10 games with a set point total).
+- Indianapolis' games this year have hit the over six times in 10 opportunities (60%).

-- When Indianapolis records more than 15.0 points, it is 6-4 against the spread and 5-5 overall.
+- When Indianapolis puts up more than 15.0 points, it is 6-4 against the spread and 5-5 overall.

-- Indianapolis is 6-3 against the spread and 5-4 overall when the team amasses over 274.1 yards.
+- Indianapolis is 6-3 against the spread and 5-4 overall when the team picks up more than 274.1 yards.

-- The Colts have 10 giveaways this season, while the Bills have 24 takeaways.
+- This season the Colts have 10 turnovers, 14 fewer than the Bills have takeaways (24).

 Home and road insights

-- This season away from home, Indianapolis is 3-1 against the spread and 2-2 overall.
+- Indianapolis is 3-1 against the spread, and 2-2 overall, away from home.

-- Indianapolis has hit the over in three of four road games this season.
+- This season, in four road games, Indianapolis has hit the over three times.

 Powered by Data Skrive.